Aviva pension

 Remember, your pension is invested to help it grow, but as with all investments its value can fall as well as rise.
 You could get back less than the amount invested.

-Four things you can do right now
+Five things you can do right now

-Check the value of your pension pot
+Check the value of your pension

 Make sure your details are up to date

 This is important so that you receive any updates we send about your pension.
-It’s quick and easy to update your details in MyAviva if they’ve changed since you left your old workplace.
+It’s quick and easy to update your details in MyAviva or MyWorkplace, if they’ve changed since you left your old workplace.

-Log in to MyAviva or register
+Log in or register to manage your workplace pensions

 You and your pension at different stages of your career